assimilate-dev/irc/README.md

 cd ~/inspircd-2.0.29/run/services
 ```

-Overall the configuration was surpisingly easy.
+Overall the configuration was surprisingly easy.
 I think I spent more time cleaning up the files and getting everything ready to go into source control than I did actually configuring.

-You can pretty much follow along exactly with the guide (though some of the line numbers may be different) as well as my [services.example.conf file](https://github.com/assimilate-dev/irc/blob/main/services/conf/services.example.conf).
+You can pretty much follow along exactly with the guide (though some of the line numbers may be different) as well as my [*services.example.conf*](https://github.com/assimilate-dev/irc/blob/main/services/conf/services.example.conf) file.
 The one major thing I will note is that in order for Anope services to connect to your IRC server, you will need to make sure you have the following in your configuration file for InspIRCd:

 ```
 <bind